b12consulting/nagra/README.md

 # LEFT JOIN "city" as city_0 ON (city_0.id = "temperature"."city")
 ```

-One can explicitly ask for foreign key, with a dotted field
+One can explicitly ask for foreign key, with a dotted expression

 ``` python
 stm = temperature.select("city.lat", "timestamp").stm()